 Now, we briefly recall the definition of LDP.
-Non-interactive privacy mechanisms can be described by the conditional distributions $Q_i$ of the privatized data $Z_i$, for $i = 1,\dots ,n$, where each $Z_i$ takes its values from a measurable space $(\Zc,\Zs)$.
-Specifically, given a realization of the raw data $(X_i, Y_i) = (x_i, y_i)$, one generates $Z_i$ according to the probability measure defined by $Q_i(A\mid (X_i, Y_i) = (x_i, y_i))$, for any $A \in \Zs$.
-Such a non-interactive mechanism is {\em local} since any data holder can independently generate privatized data (e.g., without a trusted third party).
-For a privacy parameter $\alpha \in [0,\infty]$, a non-interactive privacy mechanism is said to be an $\alpha$-{\em locally differentially private} mechanism if the condition holds for all $A \in \Zs$ and all realizations $(x, y)$, $(x', y')$ of the raw data.
-The noise level $\sigma_Z$ has to be chosen of the form $2 \sqrt{2}/ \alpha$, to make the overall mechanism satisfy $\alpha$-LDP \cite{BeBu19}.
+Non-interactive privacy mechanisms can be described by the conditional distributions $Q_i$ of the privatised data $Z_i$, for $i = 1,\dots ,n$, where each $Z_i$ takes its values from a measurable space $(\Zc,\Zs)$.
+Specifically, given a realisation of the raw data $(X_i, Y_i) = (x_i, y_i)$, one generates $Z_i$ according to the probability measure defined by $Q_i(A\mid (X_i, Y_i) = (x_i, y_i))$, for any $A \in \Zs$.
+Such a non-interactive mechanism is {\em local} since any data holder can independently generate privatised data (e.g., without a trusted third party).
+For a privacy parameter $\alpha \in [0,\infty]$, a non-interactive privacy mechanism is said to be an $\alpha$-{\em locally differentially private} mechanism if the condition holds for all $A \in \Zs$ and all realisations $(x, y)$, $(x', y')$ of the raw data.
+The noise level $\sigma_Z$ in (\ref{Eq:Mech1}) has to be chosen of the form $2 \sqrt{2}/ \alpha$, to make the overall mechanism satisfy $\alpha$-LDP \citep{BeBu19}.